CNugteren/pypopquiz/README.md

 PyPopQuiz: A Python/ffmpeg-based popquiz creator
 ================

 PyPopQuiz is still under development, head back soon if you are looking for a fully working tool.
 If you are a developer, you can already start testing the tool.
-You can install it using `python setup.py develop` and then run the tool, e.g.:
+You can install it using `pip install -e .` and then run the tool, e.g.:

     popquiz.py -i samples/round01.json -o output_folder